killianlutz/killianlutz.github.io/docs/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 ---

-PhD Student at Inria Macaron in Strasbourg
+PhD student at Inria Macaron in Strasbourg

 <div align="center">
     <video